ualberta-mueller-group/MCGS/README.md

 The `test/input` directory contains input files used by unit tests.
 Add your new tests there.

 ### Implementing Game-Specific Optimizations
 Currently there are two game-specific optimizations.
 More will be added in future versions.
 Optimizations are enabled by default, and can be toggled off (see `./MCGS --help` for details on disabling optimizations).
+Some optimizations introduce significant overhead.

-#### Splitting Into Subgames
+#### Splitting Into Subgames (`subgame_split`)
 In your game `x`, override and implement `game::split_implementation()`.
 See `game.h` for important implementation details, and add unit tests.
 `split_implementation()` is used to break apart a `game` into a list of subgames whose sum is equal to the original `game`.
-This speeds up search by allowing MCGS to reason about smaller independent subproblems.
+This may speed up search by allowing MCGS to reason about smaller independent subproblems.

+This optimization has significant overhead, and in the current version is unlikely to be useful unless your game splits into "basic" CGT games, and `simplify_basic_cgt_games` remains enabled.

-#### Simplifying Sums of Games
+#### Simplifying Sums of Games (`simplify_basic_cgt_games`)
-Currently MCGS simplifies sums containing "simple" CGT games (`integer_game`, `dyadic_rational`, `up_star`, `switch_game`, and `nimber`), at every minimax search step, by summing together their values, resulting in fewer subgames.
+Currently MCGS simplifies sums containing "basic" CGT games (`integer_game`, `dyadic_rational`, `up_star`, `switch_game`, and `nimber`), by summing together their values, resulting in fewer subgames.
 If your game's `split_implementation()` method returns subgames of these types, they will be included in this simplification step.

 Currently there is no hook to write your own similar simplification steps, but you can modify existing functions.
+See the following functions:
+- `sumgame::simplify_basic` (sumgame.cpp)
+- `sumgame::undo_simplify_basic` (sumgame.cpp)
-See functions `sumgame::simplify_basic` (sumgame.cpp) and `simplify_basic_all` (cgt_game_simplification.cpp).
+- `simplify_basic_all` (cgt_game_simplification.cpp).

+This optimization adds very little overhead, as MCGS avoids running it until necessary.